Coinerella/dart_donation_bot/README.md

-A simple bot that will monitor a Peercoin address for incoming tx / donations and mint events.
+A simple bot that will monitor a Peercoin address for incoming tx / donations and mint events by connecting to a Electrum server.
 This bot will report those events to a given Discord Channel.
 Transactions are persisted locally in a Hive database.